How to Write a Winning Award Entry

 Now that you’ve worked through the criteria, and included your evidence, you finally have your award entry written.
 But this is by no means the version you submit.

 Let your award entry (and yourself) rest before picking it up to proofread.
 You will be able to pick up on mistakes much easier with a clear head and a bit of distance.

-Now that you’ve proofread your entry, it’s time to pass it to a colleague, friend or family member to check for clarity, errors and omissions.
 When you’ve worked on a piece of writing for so long you can no longer be objective about its impact because you know what you mean, but the judges might not!

 It’s time to start winning awards